gajananan/integrity-shield-testscenario/02_install-scenarios/01_VERIFICATION_KEY_SETUP.md

  Confirm the results below after a minute.

- [OC-HUB]
- 1. Confirm a secret with name `keyring-secret` is successfully created in ACM Hub Cluster as shown below.
+ 1. Connect via `OC` to the ACM Hub cluster and confirm a secret with name `keyring-secret` is successfully created in ACM Hub Cluster as shown below.

     [Command]